Robert-Zacchigna/robert-zacchigna.github.io/README.md

 bundle exec jekyll serve
 ```

-> **NOTE:** This theme is designed to specifically run using GitHub Pages and thus will not run correctly when run locally, to run this site locally use the [BlackDoc-Local branch](https://github.com/Robert-Zacchigna/BlackDoc/tree/BlackDoc-Local)
+> **NOTE:** This theme is designed to specifically run using GitHub Pages and thus will not run correctly when run locally, to run this site locally use the [BlackDocPlus-Local branch](https://github.com/Robert-Zacchigna/BlackDocPlus/tree/local)

 ## Usage